-Due care and attention should be paid to the Scottish Government route map out of lockdown: Coronavirus (COVID-19): Scotland's route map.
-The route map makes reference to both public services and transportation, two key elements in planning the return of volunteering.
-Throughout, and in the current stage, phase three, the requirement to maintain physical distancing, handwashing, surface cleaning and respiratory hygiene guidance remain in place.
+Due care and attention should be paid to the Scottish Government Coronavirus (COVID-19) Scotland's Strategic Framework.
+The framework makes reference to both public services and transportation, two key elements in planning the return of volunteering.
+Throughout, the requirement to maintain physical distancing, handwashing, surface cleaning and respiratory hygiene guidance remain in place.

-Scottish Government confirmed that individuals who were 'shielding' were no longer required to do so from 1 August 2020.
+Scottish Government updated shielding advice and support (4 December) gives details to help people make informed decisions.
 We know from historical records that many volunteers in NHSScotland were aged over 70 and that during the coronavirus pandemic, this age group had been noted as 'at risk'.